emmt/MiRA/README.md

 Fast Fourier Transform*.

-1. launch Yorick and load `"mira.i"` (this should also load Yeti plugin):
+Launch Yorick and load `"mira.i"` (this should also load Yeti plugin):

     include, "mira.i";

-3. Load OI-FITS data file (`db` will be your MiRA instance for this data file;
-   in the data file, you may select a spectral range with keywords `eff_wave` and `eff_band` or with keywords `wavemin` and `wavemax`):
+Load OI-FITS data file (`db` will be your MiRA instance for this data file; in the data file, you may select a spectral range with keywords `eff_wave` and `eff_band` or with keywords `wavemin` and `wavemax`):

     db = mira_new("data/data1.oifits");

-4. Configure data instance for image reconstruction parameters (keyword `dim` is the number of pixels along the width and height of the restored image;
-   keyword `pixelsize` is the size of the pixel in radians; keyword `xform` is the name of the method to approximate the Fourier transform, can be `"exact"`, `"fft"` or `"nfft"`, default is `"exact"`):
+Configure data instance for image reconstruction parameters (keyword `dim` is the number of pixels along the width and height of the restored image; keyword `pixelsize` is the size of the pixel in radians; keyword `xform` is the name of the method to approximate the Fourier transform, can be `"exact"`, `"fft"` or `"nfft"`, default is `"exact"`):

     mira_config, db, dim=50, pixelsize=0.5*MIRA_MILLIARCSECOND,
             xform="nfft";

-5. Choose a suitable regularization method:
+Choose a suitable regularization method:

     rgl = rgl_new("smoothness");

-6. Attempt an image reconstruction (from scratch):
+Attempt an image reconstruction (from scratch):

     img1 = mira_solve(db, maxeval=500, verb=1, xmin=0.0, normalization=1,
                       regul=rgl, mu=1e6);

 where `img1` is the output image, `db` is the data instance, `maxeval` is the maximum number of evaluations of the cost function, `verb` is set to one to display convergence information at every successful step (`verb=10` to display this information every 10 steps and `verb=0` or nil to display no information), `xmin=0` to enforce a positivity constraint (`xmin` is the minimum allowed value in the restored image, you certainly do not to want to omit this option), `regul` set the regularization method, `mu` is the global weight of regularization (the higher its value the smoother the result), `ftol` controls the stopping criterion of OptimPack1 (which to see).

-6. You can also try a reconstruction given an initial image `img0`:
+You can also try a reconstruction given an initial image `img0`:

     img2 = mira_solve(db, img0, maxeval=500, verb=1, xmin=0.0,
                         normalization=1, regul=rgl, mu=1e6);

 Note that if `img0` is not of size `dim×dim` it will be resampled to that size (*i.e.*, assuming the field of view is the same).

-7. With keyword `zap_data`, you can just build the default image as imposed by the regularization:
+With keyword `zap_data`, you can just build the default image as imposed by the regularization:

     img0 = mira_solve(db, maxeval=500, verb=1, xmin=0.0, normalization=1,
                       regul=rgl, mu=1e6, zap_data=1);